 stick to your "yes" and "no" and leave it that, Jesus says.

-By clamping down on pronunciation even of substitutes in
+By clamping down on usage even of substitutes in

-oaths, the risk of misusing the divine name by oath-breaking is
+oaths, the risk of misusing either the divine name or its alternatives by oath-breaking is

 avoided.
 And so the warning in Exodus 20:7 is satisfied simply by